 12. Limitation of Damages.
 The parties agree that the allocations of risk made in this Section are reasonable and that they would not enter into the Agreement without these limitations on liability.

-THE CREDITS DESCRIBED IN THE SERVICE LEVEL AGREEMENT AND SERVICE ORDER FORM ARE CUSTOMER’S SOLE REMEDIES FOR ATLANTIC.NET’S FAILURE TO MEET THE GUARANTIES AND WARRANTIES STATED IN THOSE DOCUMENTS, PROVIDED THAT THIS PROVISION DOES NOT LIMIT CUSTOMER’S RIGHT TO TERMINATE THIS AGREEMENT AS PROVIDED IN SECTION 13 (TERMINATION) BELOW IF SUCH FAILURE(S) CONSTITUTE A MATERIAL BREACH OF THIS AGREEMENT.
+THE CREDITS DESCRIBED IN THE SERVICE LEVEL AGREEMENT AND SERVICE ORDER FORM ARE CUSTOMER’S SOLE REMEDIES FOR ATLANTIC.NET’S FAILURE TO MEET THE GUARANTEES AND WARRANTIES STATED IN THOSE DOCUMENTS, PROVIDED THAT THIS PROVISION DOES NOT LIMIT CUSTOMER’S RIGHT TO TERMINATE THIS AGREEMENT AS PROVIDED IN SECTION 13 (TERMINATION) BELOW IF SUCH FAILURE(S) CONSTITUTE A MATERIAL BREACH OF THIS AGREEMENT.

 EXCEPT AS DESCRIBED IN THE SERVICE LEVEL AGREEMENT, ATLANTIC.NET SHALL NOT BE LIABLE TO THE CUSTOMER FOR HARM CAUSED BY OR RELATED TO CUSTOMER’S USE OF THE SERVICES OR INABILITY TO USE THE SERVICES UNLESS THE HARM WAS CAUSED BY ATLANTIC.NET’S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT.